Machine Semiotics: Methods

 with $a, c \in X_s$ as possible actions.

-In this article we argue that Skinner's ABC schema, as explained above, is compatible with the ideas of dynamic semantics \citep{Gardenfors88, GroenendijkStokhof91, Kracht02, Graben14a}, making this a natural candidate for reinforcement learning of Machine Semiotics, in contrast to some claims of \citet{Chomsky59}.
+In this article, we argue that Skinner's ABC schema, as explained above, is compatible with the ideas of dynamic semantics \citep{Gardenfors88, GroenendijkStokhof91, Kracht02, Graben14a} and of formal pragmatics \citep{Grice89, AtlasLevinson81, Horn84, Blutner98b, Blutner06, HawkinsFrankeEA22}, making it a natural candidate for reinforcement learning of Machine Semiotics, in contrast to some claims of \citet{Chomsky59}.

-In experimental psychology, measurement data are associated to antecedents $a$, behavior $b$ and consequences $c$ in such a way that an experimental situation is described by a joint probability distribution $p(a, b, c)$.
-Then, the meaning of (verbal) behavior can be described in terms of Bayesian conditionalization $p(a, b, c) = p(c|a, b) p(b|a) p(a)$.
-In dynamic semantics this idea is known as Bayesian updating of epistemic states \citep{Williams80, Gardenfors88, BenthemGerbrandyKooi09}.
+In experimental psychology, measurement data are associated to antecedents $a$, behavior $b$ and consequents $c$ in such a way that an experimental situation is described by a joint probability distribution $p(a, b, c)$.
+Then, the meaning of (verbal) behavior can be described in terms of Bayesian conditionalization $p(a, b, c) = p(c|a, b) p(b|a) p(a)$ where $p(a)$ is the apriori probability distribution of antecedents $a \in X_s$, $p(b|a)$ is the conditional probability that the agent encounters event $b$ (the behavior of another agent --- e.g. its utterance) in situation $a$, and $p(c|a, b)$ expresses the conditional probability of the consequent $c \in X_s$, that is the agent's decision in the situation complex $(a, b)$.
+In dynamic semantics, this idea is known as Bayesian updating of epistemic states (cf. \citet{Williams80, Gardenfors88, BenthemGerbrandyKooi09}, and notably \citet{Benz09, Benz16}, as well as \citet{HawkinsFrankeEA22} as elaborated accounts of Bayesian pragmatics).
 Here, an \emph{epistemic state} or likewise a \emph{belief state} or a \emph{semantic anchor} \citep{WirschingLorenz13}, is a subjective reference to a subjective reality, i.e. an \emph{umwelt} in the sense of \citet{Uexkull82}.
 In the context of Bayesian descriptions, it becomes a (subjective) probability distribution over the subjective action space $X_s$ of the cognitive agent $s$ \citep{Jaynes57a, Jaynes57b}.
 This also connects our approach to reinforcement learning as a machine learning technology \citep{SuttonBarto18}.
-However, in our current exposition we refrain from probabilistic intricacies in the first place by formally modeling the learning of machine semantics through utterance meaning pairs (UMP) \citep{WirschingLorenz13, GrabenEA19b}.
+However, in our current exposition we refrain from probabilistic intricacies in the first place by formally modeling the acquisition of Machine Semiotics through utterance meaning pairs (UMP) \citep{KwiatkowskiGoldwater12, WirschingLorenz13, GrabenEA19b}.

 Following \citet{Skinner57}, we assign to each compound of the ABC schema, one epistemic state that could change from time to time by dynamic updating.
 As mentioned above, an epistemic state is a subjective reference to a subjective reality, i.e. an \emph{umwelt}.
 For our first most simple example, the subject is a heating device as a cognitive agent.
 Its subjective reality, i.e. is action space $X_s$, consists of only two operation modes: to heat or not to heat.
 As epistemic states, we therefore consider two subjective references, or beliefs: (1) ``I operate in heating mode'' ($H$), and (2) ``I operate in non-heating mode'' ($\neg H$).
 Thus, we have